naaman10/naaman/_posts/2021-11-22-exploring-paris.md

     size: '300'
     caption: ''
   text: 'Our hotel was a 5-minute walk from the Eiffel Tower, so naturally, it''s
-    the first place we headed to after checking in. '
+    the first place we headed to after checking in.
+I was taken aback at the size and spectacle of the tower, it''s something that you just don''t have the perspective of until stood in front of it.
+So my first challenge was to try to capture the volume and scale of the tower. '
 - template: image-carousel
   background: Light
   images: